IBM-Bluemix-Docs/mobilepush/push_faq.md

     As the {{site.data.keyword.mobilepushshort}} service has adopted IAM, an apiKey is displayed instead of the appSecret when the user creates the service credentials.

-    To use any REST APIs, you must generate the access token using the below curl command:
+    To use any REST APIs, you must generate the access token using the following curl command:

     ```
     curl -k -X POST --header "Content-Type: application/x-www-form-urlencoded" --header "Accept: application/json" --data-urlencode "grant_type=urn:ibm:params:oauth:grant-type:apikey" --data-urlencode "apikey=G2c7oaUuOjul1RbmbjAeI7YwJSUCW_hmfif3GhLabYPE" "https://iam.bluemix.net/identity/token"